I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusprop/ns-dmusprop-_synth_portparams.md

 Specifies the maximum number of simultaneous voices that the application wishes to play on this port.

+`ChannelGroups`

+Specifies the number of channel groups requested for this port.
+Each channel group contains 16 channels.

+`AudioChannels`

+Specifies the number of audio channels.

+`SampleRate`

+Specifies the number of samples per second for the audio data produced by the port.

+`EffectsFlags`

+Specifies the type of effects produced for audio output from this port.
+This member is a bitfield whose value is either zero or the bitwise OR of one or more of the following flag bits:

+#### SYNTH_EFFECT_REVERB

+Reverb is enabled.

+#### SYNTH_EFFECT_CHORUS

+Chorus effect is enabled.

+#### SYNTH_EFFECT_DELAY

+Delay effect is enabled.

+If no effects are enabled, this member is set to SYNTH_EFFECT_NONE, which is zero.

+`Share`

+Specifies whether the port's channel groups are shared.
+When this member is <b>TRUE</b>, all ports use the channel groups assigned to this port.
+When this member is <b>FALSE</b>, the port is opened in exclusive mode and the use of the same channel groups by other ports is not allowed.

 ## Remarks
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537405">KSPROPERTY_SYNTH_PORTPARAMETERS</a> get-property request uses the SYNTH_PORTPARAMS structure for both its property descriptor and its property value.